 My wife is an alcoholic.
 She has been to treatment, but has since relapsed.
 Our marriage is suffering.
 What are our options?
 Can we see a couples therapist while she is actively addicted?

 Unfortunately, relapse is a part of the recovery process for many, not all, addicts and alcoholics.
-Studies indicate that only about one third of alcoholics remain abstinent in the first year of recovery.
+Studies indicate that only about one-third of alcoholics remain abstinent in the first year of recovery.
 After one year of continuous abstinence over 50% remain abstinent, after 3-5 years of continuous sobriety, remarkably over 85% maintain abstinence.
 That’s a very hopeful statistic – people with over 5 years of recovery are not likely to drink again.
 There are now an estimated 23.5 million Americans are now living in long-term recovery!

 I have been advocating for couples work in situations exactly like you are describing.
 I believe that couples work can be helpful all along the continuum of treatment, from active addiction, to early recovery, and ongoing recovery.
-Unfortunately, current treatment approaches the recovery field actually discourage couples work, despite the fact that there is no research or studies that support this position.
+Unfortunately, current treatment approaches in the recovery field actually discourage couples work, despite the fact that there is no research or studies that support this position.
 On the contrary, there are studies that support couples work in recovery.

-Finding a therapist trained in addiction and couples therapy may not be easy, but I have heard from many therapists that they agree that treating couples is a much needed part of recovery.
+Finding a therapist trained in addiction and couples therapy may not be easy, but I have heard from many therapists that they agree that treating couples is a much-needed part of recovery.
 I certainly have heard from countless couples the need for help.
 It may take some looking.

-In collaboration with The Gottman Institute, I have created a one-day training for therapists and addiction counselors to help couples develop a couple recovery, so that three recoveries are addressed: each partner’s recovery, and the relationship recovery.
+In collaboration with The Gottman Institute, I have created a one-day training for therapists and addiction counselors to help couples develop a couples recovery, so that three recoveries are addressed: each partner’s recovery, and the relationship recovery.
 We provide a tool kit for counselors to use in their work with recovering couples.
 Learn more here.

 Both of these Gottman workshops advocate for couples work, in a movement for a relational approach to recovery that we refer to as the Couple Addiction Recovery Empowerment (CARE).